vector-ligo/TIMES-CORPORATION-/README.md

 - Dashboard Development – Designing an interactive dashboard with slicers and filters to allow dynamic exploration of the results.

 **EXPLORATORY DATA ANALYSIS (EDA)**

 In this EDA phase, we will examine the ustomer patterns, product performance, sales trends, geographic insights, pricing–revenue relationships, and how various factors influence customer ratings

 **KEY QUESTION TO ADDRESS**
+1. How does the average rating differ across product categories?
+2. Is there a correlation between shipping charges and total sales?
+3. Which age group provides the highest sales per order on average?

+4. Do international orders tend to have higher or lower ratings than local ones?

+5. Are certain locations consistently high performers across both quantity and revenue?

+6. Which product category shows the highest sales growth month-over-month?

+7. Do male and female buyers differ in average order value or quantity?

+8. What is the average sales per unit in each product category, and how does that relate to total quantity sold?

+9. Which month had the highest increase in sales compared to the previous month?

+10. Is there a pattern between order rating and the presence of shipping charges?

+Ask ChatGPT

 CODES USE
 RECOMMENDATION
 RESULT